mikependon/RepoDB.NET/pages/features/classmapping.md

 ---

-This is a feature that would allow you to map the .NET CLR type (or class properties) into its equivalent database objects and types.
+This is a feature that would allow you to map any .NET CLR types or class properties into its equivalent database objects and types.
 It includes the mapping capabilities for the class/property name, primary/identity columns, class/property handlers and the database types.

 ### Class Name Mapping